The Nobility in late 15th Century England

 After a Yorkist defeat at Edgecote Moor (26 July 1469) Warwick expressed his disdain for the Woodvilles by executing the queen’s father and her brother John, possibly in the expectation that the Woodville influence would soon be ended by the deposition of Edward.
 (The queen had her revenge when Warwick was killed during the battle of Barnet two years later.)

-Another of Queen Elizabeth’s brothers, Anthony, became the 2nd Earl Rivers after his father’s death and in due course was placed by Edward IV in charge of the education and training of the Princes of Wales, the future Edward V, aged seven.
-This decision carried the risk of turning the Prince of Wales into more of a Woodville than a Yorkist and the process reached its fruition by the time that Edward died.
-Richard, duke of Gloucester, inherited this situation and his response was to have Anthony firstly arrested (May 1483) and then executed the following month, as part of his attempt to wean the new King away from his maternal relations.
+Another of Queen Elizabeth’s brothers, Anthony, became the 2nd Earl Rivers after his father’s death and in due course was placed by Edward IV in charge of the education and training of the Prince of Wales, the future Edward V, aged seven.
+This decision carried the risk of turning the Prince of Wales into more of a Woodville than a Yorkist and the process reached its fruition in April 1483 when Edward died.
+Richard, duke of Gloucester, inherited this situation and his response was to have Anthony arrested (May 1483) and then executed the following month, as part of his attempt to wean the new King away from his maternal relations.

 Sir Richard Grey, younger son of Elizabeth Woodville by her first husband, was arrested along with earl Rivers and suffered the same fate.